2140data/react-btcpay-paybutton/README.md

 ## Overview

-The React BTCPay Server Pay Button is a highly customizable and easy-to-integrate component that allows you to add a BTCPay Server Pay Button to your React application.
-With just a few lines of code, you can enable Bitcoin payments right within your React app.
+The React BTCPay Server Pay Button offers a seamless and highly configurable solution for integrating BTCPay Server functionality into your React application.
+Enable Bitcoin payment processing in your app with just three simple steps.

 ## Features

 - **Easy Setup**: Just 3 easy steps to add the button to your React app.
-- **Highly Customizable**: Modify button text, currency options, and more.
+- **Highly Customizable**: Modify button text, currency options, colors and more.
-- **Secure**: All transactions are processed through your BTCPay Server.
+- **Private**: All transactions are processed through your BTCPay Server.

 ## Requirements